-We have incurred, and expect to continue to incur, significant costs as a result of laws and regulations relating to corporate governance and other matters.
+We have incurred, and expect to continue to incur, significant costs as a result of laws and regulations relating to corporate governance and other matters.\

 Laws and regulations affecting public companies, including provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act that was enacted in July 2010, the provisions of the Sarbanes-Oxley Act of 2002, or SOX, and rules adopted or proposed by the SEC and by The NASDAQ Stock Market, have resulted in, and will continue to result in, significant costs to us as we evaluate the implications of these rules and respond to their requirements.
-We issued an evaluation of our internal control over financial reporting under Section 404 of SOX with this Annual Report.
-In the future, if we are not able to issue an evaluation of our internal control over financial reporting as required or we or our independent registered public accounting firm determine that our internal control over financial reporting could have an adverse effect on our business and financial results and the price of our common stock could be negatively affected.
+In the future, if we are not able to issue an evaluation of our internal control over financial reporting, as required, or we or our independent registered public accounting firm determine that our internal control over financial reporting is not effective, this shortcoming could have an adverse effect on our business and financial results and the price of our common stock could be negatively affected.
 New rules could make it more difficult or more costly for us to obtain certain types of insurance, including director and officer liability insurance, and we may be forced to accept reduced policy limits and coverage or incur substantially higher costs to obtain the coverage that is the same or similar to our current coverage.
 The impact of these events could also make it more difficult for us to attract and retain qualified persons to serve on our board of directors and board committees, and as our executive officers.
 We cannot predict or estimate the total amount of the costs we may incur or the timing of such costs to comply with these rules and regulations.